apache/couchdb-documentation/src/api/document/common.rst

 Efficient Multiple Attachments Retrieving
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As you had noted above, retrieving document with ``attachements=true`` returns large JSON object where all attachments are included.
-While you document and files are smaller it's ok, but if you have attached something bigger like media files (audio/video), parsing such response might be very expensive.
+As noted above, retrieving document with ``attachments=true`` returns a large JSON object with all attachments included.
+When your document and files are smaller it's ok, but if you have attached something bigger like media files (audio/video), parsing such response might be very expensive.